5 Steps to a Romantic Home

 Who doesn't love fresh flowers?
 Planting a garden in your backyard or balcony is ideal for replenishing flowers on a weekly basis.
 The local farmers market or florist will suffice for those who lack a green thumb.
 Lilies and roses smell sinful, but if your top priority is aesthetics, a single potted orchid makes a beautiful statement.
 Better yet, display sunflowers to remind you of the peaceful hillside villages of Tuscany.

 Love is alive in the air of Italy.
 You can give your home a romantic ambience with a few simple tricks.
 Don't ignore lighting.
 Replace light bulbs in lamps with pale pink bulbs for a subtle glow.
 Keep candles burning and play music while you cook and relax.
-Two Italian favorites are Carla Bruni and Andre Bocelli for their soulful melodies.
+Two Italian favorites are Carla Bruni and Andrea Bocelli for their soulful melodies.

 By Meredith Paslawsky